We have pleasure in providing you with our Financial Services Guide (FSG).

 Where there are potential conflicts of interest in our remuneration arrangements or in our dealings with related parties, they are managed in accordance with our conflicts of interest policy which all staff and representatives must comply with.

-Typically, we will charge you a professional broking fee and/or obtain a commission from the insurer based on the service we provide.
+Typically, we will charge you a professional broking fee or obtain a commission from the insurer based on the service we provide.
+We may sometimes also receive both a broking free and commission.
 Our professional fees will vary depending on the level of service we provide and whether we also receive a commission.

 Our remuneration is payable on the terms of our invoice and is considered fully earned at the time that we issue the invoice.
 If your insurance contract is cancelled or varied before the expiry of the period of insurance, you will be paid any refunded pro-rata premium received from the insurer.
 We will retain all of our commission, fees and other remuneration in full in the event of any early cancellation or variation of your insurance contract or adjustment of premium.
 We may charge an additional fee for processing your request to cancel or vary your insurance contract and you agree that this fee may be offset against any premium pro-rata refund you are entitled to.

 Our remuneration arrangements provide incentives to our employed brokers to ensure our clients receive practical and effective advice and service.
 Our employees receive a salary and may also receive a performance bonus based on both the value and quality of the work they do for our clients.
 In limited circumstances, some employees may also receive additional payments related to clients they have referred to a third party.

 From time to time, our employees may also be invited to an annual conference, receive sponsorship for conferences, functions, meals or other non-monetary benefits from external parties such as insurers, underwriting agencies or reinsurers.
 You do not bear the cost of sending our employees to these events and such relationships are managed under our conflicts of interest policy.